[Column] Expansion of bear damage and impact of sound

 Sound type and bear reaction strength

-graph LR A[whistle] --> B[light evasion] C[Human Voice] --> D[Moderate Evasion] E[Firecracker] --> F[Strong Evasion] G[High frequency electronic sound] --> H[Experimental avoidance]
+graph LR A[whistle] --> B[light evasion] C[human voice] --> D[Moderate avoidance] E[firecrackers] --> F[strong evasion] G[high frequency electronic sound] --> H[experimental avoidance]

-4.2 Experiment example
+4.2 Experimental example

 • Hokkaido Orchard (2015–2018): Invasion rate reduced by 40% due to use of firecrackers